-Using the latest and most efficient solar PV panels.
-This means that proportionally more of the solar energy falling on the site is converted to electricity and thus removed from the site.
-The more energy that is removed from the site, the less that remains to be radiated to the atmosphere as heat.

-Heat island effect cont.

 - Modern PV panels are thin and relatively lightweight.
 This means that they accumulate a lower level of heat throughout the day and then quickly radiate this heat into the atmosphere once the sun sets each day. - Establishing extensive vegetation at the site.
 All types of vegetation remove heat from the atmosphere through the process of evapotranspiration.
-The garden plantingsthatformtheperimeter buffer zone atthesite will contribute to offsetting, the heat build-up throughout the day - The perimeter plantings at the site will form a physical barrier that will help to confine heat to the site.
-Heat transfer to surrounding areas, through the processes radiation and convection, will be disrupted by the screening vegetation.

-- In still conditions heated air will tend to rise into the atmosphere above the site until the temperature gradient is equalised. - In windy conditions however, this is more easily disrupted and dispersed by the action of the wind.
+The garden plantingsthatformtheperimeterbuffer zone atthesitewillcontribute tooffsetting, the heat build-up throughout the day - The perimeter plantings at the site will form a physical barrier that will help to confine heattothe site.
+Heat transfer to surrounding areas, through the processes radiation and convection, will be disrupted by the screening vegetation. - In still conditions heated air will tend to rise into the atmosphere above the site until the temperature gradient is equalised. - In windy conditions however, this is more easily disrupted and dispersed by the action of the wind.
+Reflectivity impactstudies Glint and glare Solar farms are not generally considered to be reflective as solar panels are specifically designed to absorb light.
+Minimising thelightreflectedfromsolarpanelsisa goal of panel design, manufacture and installation.

-Reflectivity impact studies

-Glint and glare

-Solar farms are not generally considered to be reflective as solar panels are specifically designed to absorb light.
-Minimising the light reflected from solar panels is a goal of panel design, manufacture and installation.
 The panels introduced in the Solar Farm reflect around 2% of the light received which helps to increase the project efficiency, absorbing maximum sunlight to convert it to electricity.
 Solar panels are constructed of dark coloured materials and their surface is coated with anti-reflective materials.
 Reflection can be divided into two categories: glint and glare.
-Glint is a momentary flash of bright light and glare is a continuous source of bright light.
+Glint is a momentary flashofbright light and glare is a continuous source of bright light.
 The solar arrays that are proposed for the Solar Farms will be fixed at an optimal angle to receive sunlight.
 They are certified by the Clean Energy Council Australia and have the following features: high transition tempered anti reflective glass, lead free and standards tests UL1703 fire rating.
 This type of design means that risk of glint is effectively eliminated, and the risk of glare is greatly reduced.

-In order to further reduce or eliminate the possibility of problems caused by reflection, we have engaged specialist landscape designers which have assisted in perimeter of each of the three proposed sites.
-These perimeter plantings will also be an effective barrier that will obscure the solar arrays from the view of neighboring residents and passing traffic.
+In order to further reduce or eliminate the possibility of problems caused by reflection, we have engaged specialist landscape designers who are working to design and implement a planting schedule for the proposed site.
+These perimeter plantings will also be an effective barrier that will obscure or break up the sight of the solar arrays from the view of neighboring residents and passing traffic.
 The risk to air traffic of reflection from solar panel arrays is very low.
-Solar arrays are justonepossible source of reflection that pilots are trained to deal with.
+Solar arrays are just one possible source of reflection that pilots are trained to deal with.
 The low risk that is presented by solar arrays is demonstrated by the fact that a number of Australian and international airports have their own on-site solar generation facilities.

-Security Fence and Main Gate

-Placement

-The fence will sit on the inside of the green belt and the material used for the fence will either be an olive green colour or black.
-Placing the security screen on the inside was an amendment made to the initial plan and design after considering feedback from a neighbour.
-The height of the security fence is two metres as per the standard requirement and the below image shows the dimensions of the screen and front gate against the height of the green belt.

-Maintaining Privacy of Surrounding Dwellings
+Maintaining Privacyof Surrounding Dwellings